robdmc/consecution/README.md

 As this example illustrates, consecution takes the unix piping paradigm and expands it to work with DAGs.
 Although tools like <a href="https://github.com/robdmc/pandashells">Pandashells</a> already simplify expressive Python operations at the bash prompt, the resulting pipelines can be annoying to debug and maintain in a production environment.
-Not only does consecution alleviate this problem, it also greatly simplifies creating test harnesses for creating reliable, maintainable, and production-worthy code.
+Not only does consecution alleviate this problem, it also greatly simplifies creating test harnesses for producing reliable, maintainable, and production-worthy code.